heimrichhannot/contao-pdf-creator-bundle/README.md

 ### Setup

-1. Install the pdf library you want to use (currently only mpdf 7 or 8 are supported, see [PDF Creator library](https://github.com/heimrichhannot/pdf-creator)) for more information
+1. Install the pdf library you want to use (currently mpdf and tcpdf are supported, see [PDF Creator library](https://github.com/heimrichhannot/pdf-creator)) for more information
 1. Install bundle with composer or contao manager

+        composer require heimrichhannot/contao-pdf-creator-bundle

 1. Update database
 1. Create a pdf configuration in contao backend with system -> pdf configuration